gchq/sleeper/docs/usage/bulk-import.md

   no delay while a new cluster is created (this also means the cost of the servers during the cluster creation and bootstrapping process is amortised over multiple jobs).
 The downside is that if there are no jobs to perform then there is still a cost.
 - `EksBulkImportStack` - this uses Spark running on an EKS cluster to bulk import the data.
-Currently, the executors run as Fargate tasks.
-Future work will allow them to run on EC2 instances.
-This stack is experimental.
+This can run either as Fargate tasks, or with EKS Auto mode.

 These can all be deployed independently of each other.
 Each stack has its own queue from which it pulls jobs.
 The `sleeper.optional.stacks` instance property needs to include `EmrServerlessBulkImportStack`, `EmrBulkImportStack`,